suffolklibraries/sljekyll/_events/haverhill-2019-07-17-art-competition.md

 breadcrumb: y
 ---

 Aged 11-21?
 Are you too old for the [Summer Reading Challenge](/src/), but inspired by this year's Space Chase theme?
-Create an original piece of artwork on the theme of 'Out of this World' for the chance to win a prize!
+Create an original piece of artwork on the theme of 'Out of this World' for the chance to win a voucher!

 Pick up a leaflet from the library to find out more, and bring in your entry by Saturday 7 September.
-There will be 1st, 2nd and 3rd prizes, which will be presented at our Summer Reading Challenge presentation on Saturday 14 September.
+Prizes will be presented at our Summer Reading Challenge presentation on Saturday 14 September:

+First prize: £25 WHSmith voucher
+Second prize: £15 WHSmith voucher
+Third prize: £10 WHSmith voucher

+Many thanks to Haverhill Lions Club for donating the prizes.